 Most of the other elements in the new directive need to be transposed into national law by Member States by 30 June 2021, when the original renewables directive will be repealed.

 European strategy for low carbon emission mobility

 On 20 July 2016, the Commission issued an announcement about a European Strategy for Low- Emission Mobility, which is part of the Commission's package dealing with the reduction of CO2 emissions in economic sectors belonging to the non-ETS group, which includes transport.
-It is important to account for transport, as the sector is responsible for ¼ of the EU’s total greenhouse gas emissions and is the main cause of air pollution in cities.
-The strategy outlines the initiatives that the Commission intends to implement to assist the transport sector in reducing its greenhouse gas emissions.
+It is important to account for transport, as the sector is responsible for a quarter of the EU’s total greenhouse gas emissions and is the main cause of air pollution in cities.

 In April 2019, the European Parliament and the Council adopted a new regulation, setting CO2 emission performance standards for new passenger cars and for new vans in the EU.
 The regulation started applying January 1st 2020.